 Atar Hadari was born in Israel, raised in England.
 Like his story “The Donkey” previously featured in Liars’ League, this piece ["Princess"] is drawn from his unpublished novel, When We Were Saved.
 His Songs from Bialik (Syracuse University Press) was a finalist for the American Literary Translators’ Association Award and his collection Rembrandt’s Bible is forthcoming from Indigo Dreams in 2013.

-Barry McKinley was nominated in 2009 for Best New Play in the Irish Theatre Awards for his play Elysium Nevada.
-He is currently editing a collection of short stories drawn from his late 1970s London diaries.
-He attends the National Film School in Dublin where he is studying for an MA in screenwriting.
+Barry McKinley's play Elysium Nevada was nominated for Best New Play in the Irish Theatre Awards 2009.
+He is editing a collection of short stories drawn from his late 1970s London diaries and attends the National Film School in Dublin where he is studying for an MA in screenwriting.

 Barry Walsh is a Londoner and an ‘I was always going to write’ writer who has finally got going.
 He has not been published until now.
 His novel The Pimlico Kid (from which his story is taken) will be published by Harper Collins in July 2013.